This is the "Using Books for Research" page of the "How to Use Books for Research" guide.

-Skip to Page Content
+Skip to Main Content

-How to Use Books for Research
+HOW TO: Use Books for Research: Using Books for Research

 This guide outlines how to evaluate and use books for research projects.